vimeo/Uniform/README.md

 These functions direct the `ConsistencyManager` to run through the objects of each registered `ConsistentEnvironment` and perform any necessary updates to the given object, ensuring that it's up to date.

 These can be used for situations in which we have potentially stale objects.
-For example, if we're requesting objects from a network cache, we may want to use these functions to update them before returning them to the requester.
+For example, if we're requesting objects from a network cache, we probably want to use these functions to update them before returning them to the requester.
 This way, any changes that have happened locally since the response was cached are accounted for in the returned objects.

 ## Example